 What is the Statute of Limitations, and How Does it Affect Injury Compensation?

 If negotiating out of court does not resolve the matter, try not to get too discouraged.
 As an accident victim, you may decide that you wish to file a personal injury lawsuit against the other driver.
-In this scenario, a legal deadline called the statute of limitations becomes a vital consideration.
+In this scenario, a legal deadline called the statute of limitations comes into play.

 Put simply, the statute of limitations is how long you have to file a lawsuit.

-The Oklahoma statute of limitations on personal injury is two years.
+The Oklahoma statute of limitations on personal injury cases is two years.
 The clock starts counting down on the date the injury occurs, which means time is ticking while you go through the out-of-court negotiations process.
-The earlier you make your insurance claim, the more time will remain to prepare a lawsuit in the event that negotiations are unsuccessful.
+The earlier you make your insurance claim, the more time will remain to prepare a lawsuit in the event that negotiations fail.

 Yet there’s an even more critical reason to get started early: if the statute of limitations elapses, or “expires,” your case will not be able to move through Oklahoma’s court system.
 It will simply be discarded for going over the deadline, which means you will permanently lose your chance to get compensated.